 This sentiment never showed in the Grove City community more clearly than in 2017 when students and locals peacefully protested in the town against the college hosting Mike Pence as the graduation speaker.
 Many students and alumni were outraged by this, as they were again this week at the presence of Matt Walsh.
 Just because someone is an accomplished white man does not mean he deserves anyone’s respect.

 The second thing that I found interesting—but not surprising—about the lecture was that it had thick misogynistic undertones.
-These themes are shown in his hypothetical opponent always taking male pronouns (even when that opponent is arguing for abortion rights and would make more sense to be female), when he always refers to gay relationships as “two gay men,” and when he only ever gives the example of men transitioning into women, and never acknowledges the existence of transgender men.
+These themes are shown in his hypothetical opponent always taking male pronouns (even when that opponent is arguing for abortion rights and would make more sense to be a woman), when he always refers to gay relationships as “two gay men,” and when he only ever gives the example of men transitioning into women, and never acknowledges the existence of transgender men.
 He may not have even noticed that he did this, which arguably makes it worse.

 With those notes in mind, let’s jump into what he had to say!
 The “War on Reality” lecture consists of three sections: life, marriage, and gender.
 If you’re watching along, I invite you to play Fallacy Bingo with me!
 Some more notable fallacies in his lecture include:

 - the Gish Gallop (listing off points so quickly that your audience doesn’t even have time to consider whether they are valid)